ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-With these two new `DataLoader` in place we can finally create a new file called `AssetPriceNode.cs` in the `Types` directory and add the following code.
+With these two new `DataLoader` in place, we can finally create a new file called `AssetPriceNode.cs` in the `Types` directory and add the following code.

 ```csharp title="/Types/AssetPriceNode.cs"
 namespace Demo.Types.Assets;